-Abstract-Small spacecraft are more highly resource-constrained by mass, power, volume, delivery timelines, and financial cost relative to their larger counterparts.
-Small spacecraft are operationally challenging because subsystem functions are coupled and constrained by the limited available commodities (e.g. data, energy, and access times to ground resources).
-Furthermore, additional operational complexities arise because small spacecraft components are physically integrated, which may yield thermal or radio frequency interference.
+Abstract-Small satellites are more highly resource-constrained by mass, power, volume, delivery timelines, and cost relative to their larger counterparts.
+Small satellites are operationally challenging because subsystem functions are coupled and constrained by the limited available commodities (e.g. data, energy, and time).
+Furthermore, additional operational complexities arise because small satellite components are physically integrated, which may yield thermal or radio frequency interference.

-In this paper, we extend our initial Model Based Systems Engineering (MBSE) framework developed for a small spacecraft mission by demonstrating the ability to model different behaviors and scenarios.
+In this paper, we extend our initial Model Based Systems Engineering (MBSE) framework developed for a small satellite mission by demonstrating the ability to model different behaviors and scenarios.

 We integrate several simulation tools to execute SysML-based behavior models, including subsystem functions and internal states of the spacecraft.
-We demonstrate utility of this approach to drive the system analysis and design process.
-We demonstrate applicability of the simulation environment to capture realistic spacecraft operational scenarios, which include energy collection, the data acquisition, and downloading to ground stations.
+We demonstrate utility of this approach to drive the system design process.
+We demonstrate the applicability of the simulation environment to represent realistic satellite operational scenarios, which include the energy gathering and the data acquisition and downloading to ground stations.

-The integrated modeling environment enables users to extract feasibility, performance, and robustness metrics.
-This enables visualization of both the physical states (e.g. position, attitude) and functional states (e.g. operating points of various subsystems) of the spacecraft for representative mission scenarios.
+The integrated modeling environment enables users to extract feasibility, performance, and robustness metrics and enables visualization of both the physical (e.g. position, attitude) and functional states (e.g. operating points of various subsystems) of the satellite for representative mission scenarios.

-The modeling approach presented in this paper offers spacecraft designers and operators the opportunity to assess the feasibility of vehicle and network parameters, as well as the feasibility of operational schedules.
+The modeling approach presented in this paper offers satellite designers and operators the opportunity to assess the feasibility of vehicle and network parameters, as well as the feasibility of operational schedules.
 This will enable future missions to benefit from using these models throughout the full design, test, and fly cycle.
 In particular, vehicle and network parameters and schedules can be verified prior to being implemented, during mission operations, and can also be updated in near real-time with operational performance feedback.